 FHA mortgage insurance premiums are designed to protect the lender by insuring the FHA loan against default.
 Should the homeowner default on the loan, the lender is at least partially compensated by the government for losses.
 With these assurances, lenders are more likely to offer FHA loans to borrowers with lower credit scores, past credit history issues, an inability to get a Conventional loan or difficulty making a down payment.
 The borrower pays for this coverage through their FHA mortgage insurance premiums.
 These premiums, in turn, fund the FHA loan program itself.

 Breaking Down Your Payment

 Borrowers who use the FHA loan program to buy a home often pay mortgage insurance premiums.
 The premium is calculated based on the loan amount.
 The premium can be financed into the loan.
 The annual premium is charged as part of the monthly mortgage payment.

 Ways to Make Your FHA Mortgage Insurance Go Away

 Typically FHA borrowers are responsible for their mortgage insurance payments throughout the lifecycle of their mortgage loan.
 However, if the down payment is 10% or more, the mortgage insurance payments can end after 11 years.
-Another way to do away with FHA mortgage insurance is to refinance the FHA loan as a conventional mortgage.
-However, this means having the appropriate credit qualifications and meeting other requirements.
+Another way to do away with FHA mortgage insurance is to refinance the FHA loan as a Conventional mortgage.
+However, this means having the appropriate credit qualifications and being able to meet other requirements.